leonardehrenfried/python-sdk/README.rst

 Receive a 10 second data stream, from one of your WunderBar sensors (device).
 In the example below the device does not have to be a public one in order to be used.
-You can obtain your device IDs e.g. from the `relayr Dashboard`:
+You can obtain your device IDs from the relayr Dashboard `My Devices section`_:

 .. code-block:: python